Eye of the Cat (1969)

 Why do these screams matter?

-Eye of the Cat is the story of Danny (Eleanor Parker), a wealthy, older woman with limited mobility as a result of significant lung issues.
+As in What Ever Happened to Baby Jane (1962), Eye of the Cat leverages malevolent caregivers to demonstrate how the lack of concrete social services for people with disabilities potentially places them in harm’s way.
+But unlike its predecessor, Eye of the Cat grants its lead character the agency to respond to the machinations of those who surround her and challenge their authority.
+The film follows Danny (Eleanor Parker), a wealthy, older woman with limited mobility as a result of significant lung issues.
 She is cared for by Luke (Tim Henry), her resentful nephew, until the arrival of Wylie (Michael Sarrazin) and Kassia (Gayle Hunnicutt), her other vagabond nephew and his girlfriend.

 In this first scream, Danny and Wylie are outside on a walk when Danny sees someone in her bedroom window.
 She demands Wylie return home to see if her suspicions of an intruder are correct.
 Wylie parks Danny’s wheelchair at the top of a hill before leaving to investigate but Danny steers herself a bit down the hill to try and see what is happening.
 As she attempts to return to the top of the hill, her wheelchair begins to smoke and she begins to careen down the hill into oncoming traffic.